SpicyMarinara/SpicyMarinara.github.io/README.md

 ## How To Import A Logit Bias?

-!!! warning Important
+> [!IMPORTANT]
-    Logit Bias works **ONLY** with OpenAI models (GPTs).
+> Logit Bias works **ONLY** with OpenAI models (GPTs).
 I based mine on [Avi's](https://rentry.org/avaniJB), so all credit goes to them. !~ Logit Bias is a must if you want to use OAI models. ~!

-!!! info
+> [!TIP]
-    Logit Bias allows you to control which tokens are more or less likely to appear in the model's output.
+> Logit Bias allows you to control which tokens are more or less likely to appear in the model's output.
 The values can be set between -100 (semi-banning the specified token) and 100 (encouraging the model to use a token at every opportunity).
 Number 0 is neutral.
 Read more about it [here](https://help.openai.com/en/articles/5247780-using-logit-bias-to-alter-token-probability-with-the-openai-api).

 ![How to import a logit bias](https://i.imgur.com/gomeFrY.gif)